The Tradition of Aperitivo & a Refreshing Recipe for Spritz, One of Italy's Most Popular Cocktails

 If you’re unsure of what to order, a glass of wine or prosecco is just fine, but to try something a bit more interesting we suggest ordering an Aperol Spritz.

-The Spritz originates in the Northeast of Italy, in Veneto, near Venice.
+The Spritz originates in the Northeast of Italy, mostly in the Veneto region, in and around Venice.
 During the Habsburg rule of Veneto the Austrians took on the custom of drinking the local wine to relax, but weren’t used to the high alcohol content.
 When they started asking for a "spritzen" of water in their wine (spritzen being the German word for spray), the concept of the spritz was born.

 These days it’s hard to say what the exact recipe for a Spritz is, as it will vary from city to city and even from bartender to bartender.
 Two common variations are white wine with soda water and either Aperol or Campari, or Prosecco with Aperol or Campari.
 If prefer your drinks a bit sweeter, try an Aperol Spritz, or for a slightly more bitter taste order a Campari Spritz.